 Little Clipper has the essential features needed to quickly and easily dial in the perfect amount of clipping.
 “Push” controls the input gain of the clipping algorithm.
 The harder you drive the input, the harder the clipping.
 The “Pull” knob adjusts the clipping threshold.
 Anything above the threshold is clipped, anything below is untouched.
 A Hard/Soft slider lets you shape the clipping from soft and smooth to bright with bite.
 Between the Push and Pull knobs are meters that show you input level and threshold.
 Levels are displayed in blue, while the amount of clipping is shown above the input level in red.

 Stereo or Mid/Side

 Little Clipper lets you choose your channel configuration for stereo tracks.
-We have found that clipping often sounds much more natural in Mid/Side mode on stereo buses.
-It even lets you clip only the mid or side channels without affecting the other, giving you even more control over your clipping.
+Clipping often sounds much more natural in Mid/Side mode on stereo buses.
+It even lets you clip only the mid, which is good for mono tracks, such as bass, kick drum, and snare), or side channels only, giving you even more control over clipping.